-That dollar amount results from an average 49.7% boost for all cruise ship exporters over the five-year period starting in 2017 when cruise ship exports were worth $7.94 billion.
+That dollar amount results from an average 46.5% increase for all cruise ship exporters over the five-year period starting in 2018 when cruise ship exports were worth $10.3 billion.

-The five most lucrative sellers of cruise ships on global markets in 2021 were Italy, Germany, Finland, France, then Norway.
-Collectively, that quintet of major suppliers represents about three-quarters (75.4%) of sales from worldwide cruise ship exports.
+The 5 biggest exporters of cruise ships in 2022 were Italy, France, Germany, Finland and mainland China.
+Collectively, that quintet of major suppliers generated over four-fifths (81.9%) of worldwide cruise ship exports.

-Among continents, suppliers in Europe sold the highest dollar worth of exported cruise ships during 2021 with sales valued at $10.3 billion or 86.9% of the worldwide total.
-In second place were Asian exporters at 11.4%.
+Among continents, suppliers in Europe sold the highest dollar worth of exported cruise ships during 2022 with shipments valued at $13 billion or 86.3% of the worldwide total.
+In second place were Asian exporters at 13.2%.

-For research purposes, the 6-digit Harmonized Tariff System (HTS) code prefix is 890110 for cruise ships, excursion boats and similar vessels principally designed for the transportation of people.
+For research purposes, the 6-digit Harmonized Tariff System (HTS) code prefix is 890110 for cruise ships, excursion boats and similar vessels.

 Exported Cruise Ships by Country